ElectricDrill/AstraRpgHealthDocs/DocFx/MD/workflows/lifesteal.md

 The `LifestealConfigSO` is the root asset for lifesteal configuration.
 It holds a dictionary that maps each `DamageTypeSO` to a `LifestealStatConfig`, defining how lifesteal behaves for that specific damage type.
 Damage types not present in the dictionary do not trigger lifesteal.

-The following image shows an example of a `LifestealConfigSO` with two mappings configured:
+The following image shows an example of a `LifestealConfigSO` with three mappings configured:
 ![Lifesteal Config inspector](../../images/AstraRPG/workflows/lifesteal/lifesteal-config.png)

 ## Configuring Lifesteal Mappings